 In fact, the tendency to approach and to be exuberant is associated with activity in the left frontal lobe of the brain, whereas, being inhibited and wary of new situations/people is associated with activity in the right frontal lobe of the brain (1).

-2. See My Strengths and My Joy!
+2. See Your Strong-Willed Child’s Strengths and Joy!

-We have a tendency to only focus on the stubbornness, intensity, and the willfulness that seems to come along with exuberance, but there are many positive traits about the exuberant child.
+We have a tendency to only focus on the stubbornness, intensity, and willfulness that seems to come along with exuberance, but there are many positive traits about the exuberant child.

 These are joyful children!
 Impulsive yes, but also enthusiastic, entertaining, and joyous!